zillionsapp/core/README.md

 - [ ] **UI**: Build a simple in-built dashboard.
 - [ ] **Intelligence**: AI/ML implementation for signal optimization.

+## 🤝 Contributing
+We welcome contributions!
+Please read our [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.

 ---

 **License**: Apache License 2.0. contains **NOTICE** file with mandatory attribution to **Zillions.app** / **@christonomous**.